Consensys/qubernetes/README.md

 ```

 ## Thanks!
 And Additional Resources
-Thanks to [Maximilian Meister blog and code](https://medium.com/@cryptoctl) which provided and awesome starting point!
+Thanks to [Maximilian Meister blog and code](https://medium.com/@cryptoctl) which provided an awesome starting point!
-and is a good read to undestand the different components.
+and is a good read to understand the different components.